rewelser/BluTattoo/src/content/artists/lara.md

 bio: |
   Lara focuses on bold blackwork and delicate florals.
 8+ years experience.
 square:
-  merchantSlug: qwertyu
+  merchantSlug: ""
-  locationSlug: QWERTYU
+  locationSlug: ""
-  enabled: true
+  enabled: false
 ---

 You can put optional longer bio content here if you want to render it on the artist page later.